 Instructions

-- Tear in the basil leaves and mix everything together once before covering the pot with a lid and turning down the heat to low.
+- Tear in 10 grams basil leaves and mix everything together once before covering the pot with a lid and turning down the heat to low.
 Allow this to gently simmer for about 10 minutes.
 If you start heating the porridge sizzle, you may need to add a bit more water to keep it from burning.

 - Stir the Pappa al Pomodoro until the bread starts to dissolve and makes the porridge creamy.

 - Both bread and tomato puree can contain varying amounts of salt, so taste the porridge and season the porridge to taste.
-I usually add about ½ teaspoon of salt.
+I usually add about ½ teaspoon salt.

 - Serve the Pappa al Pomodoro drizzled with some extra olive oil and some more fresh basil leaves torn on top.